io7lab/io7-platform-cloud/doc/3-logging-and-security.md

 Your data disappears the moment nobody is looking, and everything you have built so far travels the network in plain text.

-Same shape as before: do the step, then read what it taught you.
+Same shape as before, picking up at Step 9: do the step, then read what it taught you.

 | | What you do | Needs |
 |---|---|---|